kira-alia/Cozzolino2023/README.md

 Scripts used for data processing and analysis in manuscript about the effect of Mediator kinase inhibition on interferon signaling in Down syndrome

 Data Processing
+- Indexes: Indexes were constructed using hisat2 version 2.1.0 using the hisat2-build command on hg38.
 - Quality control: Data was received as fastq files.
 Quality of all files was checked using fastqc version 0.11.5
 - Trimming: Reads were trimmed using bbduk, specifically bbmap version 38.05.
 The command and parameters for bbduk were as follows: